Utes stumble in return to Women’s College World Series, face elimination | Gephardt Daily

 While disappointed with their performance in the opener, the Utes remained confident heading into Friday night’s game.

 “We’re just going to take our fight,” said Kendall Lundberg, who had an RBI double in the second inning to give the Utes an early 1-0 lead.
-“Honestly, no team is better than us as fighting back.
-I think that’s all we got to do.”
+“Honestly, no team is better than us at fighting back.
+I think that’s all we’ve got to do.”

-There was little to cheer about for Utah following that early advantage, as Rylee Holtrof hit a two-run home run in the bottom of the second inning to give the Huskies lead for good.
+There was little to cheer about for Utah following that early advantage, as Rylee Holtrof hit a two-run home run in the bottom of the second inning to give the Huskies the lead for good.
 Holtrof finished the day 3-for-3 with all three Washington RBIs.

 Huskies pitchers Ruby Meylan and Lindsay Lopez combined to allow just one run on three hits, with three strikeouts and five walks.